llm-bible/llm-bible.github.io/_publications/alajrami2022how.markdown

 ---
 layout: publication
-title: How does the pre-training objective affect what large language models learn about linguistic properties
+title: How does the restraining objective affect what large language models learn about linguistic properties
 authors: Alajrami Ahmed, Aletras Nikolaos
 conference: "Arxiv"
 year: 2022